christine-M9/Animal-characters/README.md

      "votes": 0

    },

-   3.When viewing an animal’s details, you can add the number of votes for each animal.
+   3. When viewing an animal’s details, you can add the number of votes for each animal.
 This number of votes will be displayed together with the animal’s details.
    <!-- Click on the Upvote button to add the number of votes -->